AnaCancarevic/TestingSkills/README.md

 Download appropriate version for your chrome :
 Chromedriver (https://chromedriver.chromium.org/downloads)
 It should be downloaded and extracted to root (next to pom.xml).

+Tests are located at :
+TestingSkills/src/test/java/tests
+Pages are located at:
+TestingSkills/src/test/java/pages